AdrianoCahete/winget-installer/README.md

 Winget Installer is a Powershell script to install [Windows Package Manager CLI](https://github.com/microsoft/winget-cli/)

-## This Install file isn't fully tested, so may not work in some machines.
+## This Install file isn't fully tested, so it may not work in some machines.

 ## Installation